ERCP stands for endoscopic retrograde cholangio pancreatography. It can help to diagnose conditions of the liver, bile ducts, pancreas or gallbladder.

 - warfarin (Coumadin)

 You might need to stop taking these medicines a number of days before the ERCP.
-Your doctor will give you advice about this.
+Your doctor or nurse will tell you when you should stop.

-You can't eat for about 6 to 8 hours before the test so that your stomach and small bowel (duodenum) are empty.
+You can't eat for about 6 to 8 hours before the test.
+This is so that your stomach and small bowel (duodenum) are empty.
 You might be allowed to drink sips of water up to 2 hours before.

-When you get to the x-ray department, the staff might ask you to change into a hospital gown.
 You lie on the bed or x-ray couch.
-The nurse might put a drip (intravenous infusion) into the back of one of your hands for antibiotics, to prevent infection.
-You might also have fluids through the drip.
+The nurse puts a small plastic tube (cannula) into the back of one of your hands.
+You may have antibiotics to prevent infection and fluids through a drip.

-Once the sedative has worked, the doctor passes the endoscope tube down your throat to the area where the pancreas and bile ducts join the small bowel (duodenum).
+Once the sedative has worked, the doctor passes the endoscope tube through your mouth, down your throat into your stomach.
 Your doctor will ask you to swallow as the tube goes down.
-You will be able to breathe normally.
+You will be able to breathe normally, but you may gag slightly.

 After the test

 The doctor removes the tube.
-You rest for a while.
+You then need to rest for a while.
 You might need to stay in the department for a few hours.

-You might not remember much (if anything) about the test once you have come round, if you have had a sedative.
+You might not remember much (if anything) about the test once you wake up.

 After the test you might have:

-- a sore throat for a day or two
+- a sore throat for a few days

 - bloating and discomfort in your tummy (abdomen) for a short time